yyscamper/the-way-to-rackhd-development/chapter1.md

 2 - Git has been installed in Ubuntu

 3 - You already have a github account

+## Steps